 Meditation can also be regarded as a mental discipline by which one attempts to get beyond the conditioned “thinking” mind into a deeper state of relaxation or awareness.
-At the core of meditation is the goal to focus and eventually quiet your mind.
+At its core is the goal to focus and eventually quiet your mind.
 You may notice that you feel calmer, happier, and sharper on days when you have meditated, and notice a decrease in these qualities when you have not.
 There are many different types of meditation.
-Many people prefer a meditation method that is in tune with their religion.
+Many people prefer a method that is in tune with their religion.
 Now that you know exactly what meditation is, let’s find out the history.

 What is the History of Meditation?

 There has been proof found in Indian artifacts of the history of meditation called, “Tantra,” that speaks of such practices, dating back 5000 years.
-Some of the earliest written records of meditation (Dhyana), date to 1500 BC in Hindu Vedantism.
+Some of the earliest written records date to 1500 BC in Hindu Vedantism.
 Around 500-600 BC Taoists in China and Buddhists in India began to develop styles of meditation.